 At about 1/3 sugar depletion (3-5 days) another dose of Fermaid K, along with FT Rouge and Colormax, and then toward the end another dose of Opti Red.

 Press 10-13 days after crush, let settle overnight, and then pumped wine into barrels (and carboys), yield was over 7 gallons per 100#.
 Added ML Alpha and VP41 to the barrels and carboys in October, stirred every three days until testing showed that MLF had completed.
 Added SO2 and racked all barrels on 11/26/2017.
-Monthly topping up and barrel tasting done 1/20/2018.
-Next time will be late February or early March.
-Good time to schedule a visit to the winery!
+Monthly topping up and barrel tasting done monthly around the 15th, a good time to schedule a visit to the winery!

 September 1 of 2018 we racked all these barrels, tasted the wine, and YUM !
 I am very happy with the 2017 wines!